Thursday, 26 January 2017

 In the Missiology module, you have already debated ‘Fresh Expressions’ and its implications for the mission of the church.
 But what does this development mean for Anglican theology?
 Later, when we look at Anglican ecclesiology, we shall ask about what it means for Anglicanism and Anglican identity.

 But you should also be aware of the work of critics of ‘Fresh Expressions’ too, and what they say this movement means for Anglican identity.
-The Revd Dr Andrew Davison is Starbridge Lecturer in Theology and Natural Sciences in the University of Cambridge and before that was tutor in doctrine at Westcott House, Cambridge (2010-2014), tutor in doctrine at Saint Stephen’s House, Oxford, and junior chaplain of Merton College (2006-2010).
+The Revd Dr Andrew Davison is Starbridge Lecturer in Theology and Natural Sciences in the University of Cambridge and before that he was tutor in doctrine at Westcott House, Cambridge (2010-2014), tutor in doctrine at Saint Stephen’s House, Oxford, and junior chaplain of Merton College (2006-2010).

 In pastoral theology, he is known for Care for the Dying: A Practical and Pastoral Guide (written with the physician Sioned Evans, Canterbury Press, 2014).
 In the Liturgy module, many of you have read his Why Sacraments?
 (London, SPCK, 2013).
 For some of you I have recommended his The Love of Wisdom: An Introduction to Philosophy for Theologians (London, SCM, 2013) as a way of helping to frame clear thinking and rational thought in writing theological essays.